terrylackey243/Boxwise/PRODUCTION_SCRIPTS.md

 1. **MongoDB not starting**: You may need to create the data directory or fix permissions
 2. **Nginx configuration issues**: Check Nginx error logs at `/var/log/nginx/error.log`
 3. **Port conflicts**: Ensure ports 3000 and 5001 are not being used by other applications
+4. **Webpack "Invalid options object" error**: This is related to the allowedHosts configuration in webpack.
+Use the `fix-webpack-error.sh` script to fix it.

 ## Important Notes